Omicron mutates again: What we know about 3 new subvariants - NewsBreak

 BQ.1 makes up about 9% of cases nationwide and BQ.1.1 makes up about 7% of cases, according to the CDC.
 They’re still a minority of cases, but are growing fast, at a rate the White House’s chief medical adviser Dr. Anthony Fauci recently called “pretty troublesome.”

 In addition to nationwide numbers, the CDC also tracks variants by geographic region.
-The region made up of New York, New Jersey, Puerto Rico and the Virgin Islands have the highest proportions of BQ.1 and BQ.1.1 cases.
+The region made up of New York, New Jersey, Puerto Rico and the Virgin Islands have the highest proportions of BQ.1 and BQ.1.1 cases.25 years later: Monster snow totals in Colorado blizzard of 1997

 What do we know about the so-called “nightmare variant,” XBB?